xumi1993/seispy/source/usage/rf-sta.md

 ### Filter

-We will aply a bandpass filter on seismic records.
+We will apply a bandpass filter on seismic records.
 Two corners should be specified.

 - `para.freqmin`: Pass band low corner frequency.
 - `para.freqmax`: Pass band high corner frequency.